 Do you feel your child is having academic or behavioral challenges?

-If your child is new to Colorado SKIES Academy and has a current IEP or 504 plan, please immediately contact the student support coordinator listed above.
+If your child is new to Colorado SKIES Academy and has a current IEP or 504 plan, please immediately contact the student support coordinator.
 An IEP meeting will be held to review current goals and to ensure services are in place to support your learner.

 Our restorative approach to learner discipline views relationships as central to a healthy environment for our learners.
-We strive to create a community firmly steeped in our shared values where learner participation is required, not optional.
-Our facilitators and administrators model these values so they’re viewed as an integral part of our school culture — not simply a slogan on a poster.
+We strive to create a community of shared values where learner participation is required, not optional.
+Our facilitators and administrators model these values.
 The goal of our restorative justice philosophy is to help learners find solutions to behavioral or social issues through open dialogue rather than simply handing down an arbitrary punishment.

 At Colorado SKIES Academy, we adhere to the following community expectations for school behavior: